ufs-community/ufs-weather-model/doc/UsersGuide/source/IdealizedTC.rst

 .. include:: ./doc-snippets/hsd_check_results.rst

-For example, to monitor progress or check results for the ``baroclinic_wave`` case, run:
+For example, to monitor progress or check results for the ``tropical_cyclone`` case, run:

 .. code-block:: console